-According to The Gap Report, published by UNAIDS in 2014, there are an estimated 250 000 [230 000–280 000] adults and children living with HIV in the Caribbean.
+According to The Gap Report, published by UNAIDS in 2014, there are an estimated 250,000 (between 230,000 and 280,000) adults and children living with HIV in the Caribbean.
 The predominant mode of HIV transmission is heterosexual intercourse, with new HIV infections among young women now surpassing those among men in many countries.
-PSI-C seeks to reduce risk and promote sexual health among the target populations through behavior change communication activities and messages designed to respond to key behavioral determinants such as the ability to use a condom correctly, personal risk perception, concurrent partners, social support (for youth), and in the support of uptake of reproductive health services.
-PSI-C has built strong partnerships with leading commercial networks and infrastructure.
-PSI/C’s work in the region has focused on underserved target groups particularly youth, women in difficult circumstances including Spanish-speaking sex workers, MSM and military personnel.
+PSI/Caribbean seeks to reduce risk of HIV and promote sexual health among the target populations through behavior change communication activities and messages designed to respond to key behavioral determinants, such as the ability to use a condom correctly, personal risk perception, concurrent partners, social support (for youth), and support for the uptake of reproductive health services.
+PSI-Caribbean has built strong partnerships with leading commercial networks and infrastructure.
+Its work in the region has focused on underserved target groups, particularly youth, women in difficult circumstances (including Spanish-speaking sex workers), men who have sex with men (MSM), and military personnel.

 With the Got it?
-Get it. campaign PSI/C created a powerful, youth oriented, Caribbean-flavored brand that has the ultimate goal of empowering Caribbean youth to be sexually responsible.
-The brand is unusual because it aims to promote condom use (positive behavior) and signify condom availability rather than promotion of any one particular product.
+Get it. campaign, PSI-Caribbean created a powerful, youth-oriented, Caribbean-flavored brand that has the ultimate goal of empowering the region’s youth to be sexually responsible.
+The brand is unusual because it aims to promote condom use (positive behavior) and signify condom availability rather than promoting any one particular product.

-UNFPA , along with the rest of the international community, strongly advocates for closer linkages between HIV/AIDS interventions and sexual and reproductive health care.
-The HIV epidemic is integrally linked to sexual and reproductive health: The majority of HIV infections are sexually transmitted or associated with pregnancy, childbirth and breastfeeding.
+The United Nations Population Fund (UNFPA), along with the rest of the international community, strongly advocates for closer linkages between HIV/AIDS interventions and sexual and reproductive health care.
+The HIV epidemic is integrally linked to sexual and reproductive health: the majority of HIV infections are sexually transmitted or associated with pregnancy, childbirth and breastfeeding.
 Both HIV/AIDS and poor sexual and reproductive health are driven by common root causes, including poverty, gender inequality and social marginalization of key populations.

-In 2010, PSI-C began partnering with local affiliates of International Planned Parenthood to build their clinical capacity, whilst looking at the community level, targeting the underserved to increase knowledge, social support, and demand for services and products.
-Meanwhile through community interventions, BCC educators trained by PSI/C, reach out to the most at-risk populations educating them about sexual health.
-BCC educators follow guidelines to provide referral cards/vouchers for redemption at partner clinics.
-When the voucher is presented at a partnering clinic, the client can access sexual and reproductive health services that include a variety of family planning options such as: oral contraceptives, injectable contraceptives, condoms and IUDs.
-Many have used this opportunity to not only access contraceptive services, but also Pap Smears, Breast Exams, VIA Screening, Prostate Exams, Blood Sugar and Blood Pressure Tests all supported by PSI-Caribbean, which also contribute to NCD prevention.
+From 2009 to 2015, PSI-Caribbean partnered with local affiliates of the International Planned Parenthood Federation to build their clinical capacity, looking at the community level and targeting underserved populations to increase knowledge, social support, and demand for services and products.
+Meanwhile, through community interventions, peer educators trained by PSI-Caribbean engaged the most at-risk populations by educating them about sexual health.
+These peer educators followed guidelines to provide referral cards/vouchers for redemption at partner clinics.
+When the voucher is presented at a partnering clinic, the client can access sexual and reproductive health services that include a variety of family planning options such as oral contraceptives, injectable contraceptives, condoms and intrauterine devices (IUDs).
+Many have used this opportunity to not only access contraceptive services, but also Pap smears, breast exams, cervical cancer screening, prostate exams, and blood sugar and blood pressure tests.

 In Trinidad and Tobago, the number of reported cases of violence against girls and women is staggering.
-Three of the top ten countries with the highest incidence of rape are Caribbean countries—the Bahamas, Jamaica and Barbados .
-Trinidad and Tobago is not far behind.
-Interpersonal violence (including gender-based violence and rape) ranks fifth out of 44 disease areas, accounting for 5.4 percent of the total years of lives lost due to premature deaths – demonstrating the extent to which gender based violence is a public health issue.
+In Trinidad and Tobago interpersonal violence (including gender-based violence and rape) ranks fifth out of 44 disease areas, accounting for 5.4% of the total years of lives lost due to premature deaths – demonstrating the extent to which gender based violence is a public health issue.
 Gender inequality and negative gender norms are the root causes of GBV.
 Eliminating GBV means transforming attitudes and engaging influencers.
-In Trinidad and Tobago, PSI-C works with local partners, community members and policy makers on a comprehensive response as outlined below:
+In Trinidad and Tobago, PSI/Caribbean works with local partners, community members and policy makers on a comprehensive response as outlined below: